Volunteers & Experiential Learning at Western Reserve Hospital

 Most volunteers work one to four shifts a week.
 Volunteers receive a uniform jacket upon hire.
 A complimentary meal from the cafeteria is given to those who volunteer for at least four hours in a shift.

 Those interested in volunteering can click the link below to submit an online volunteer application:Volunteer Application Form

 Julia Drinkard, Volunteers/Human Resource Specialist

 Western Reserve Hospital offers a variety of learning opportunities for those wishing to experience working in a hospital environment.
 If you are interested in an experience for academic credit or for career exposure, please complete the required forms as listed below and return as instructed.
 Please note that the approval process may take up to 30 days.

 - Experiential Learning Request Form (please complete and return)

 - Experiential Learning Guidelines (please review, sign and return)

-- Experiential Learning Catagory Grid (to aid you in determining your learner type and other requirements)
+- Experiential Learning Category Grid (to aid you in determining your learner type and other requirements)

 A tuberculosis test is required for all learning experiences.
-Per Centers for Disease Control and Prevention recommendations, you must have either a 2-step TB skin test (PPD) or a quantiferon blood draw.
+Per Centers for Disease Control and Prevention recommendations, you must have either a double 2-step TB skin test (PPD) or a quantiferon blood draw.
 The 2-step test must have been completed within the last three months (or within the last 12 months with a 1-step test within the last three months).
 A quantiferon test should be in the last 30 days.
-Return all forms to Nealie D'Abate, Chief Learning Officer at firstname.lastname@example.org.
+Return all forms to email@example.com.
 Once approved by the department, you will be notified and can then be scheduled for your experience.